Filtered formal groups, Cartier duality, and derived algebraic geometry: The deformation of a formal group

 of stacks over $B \GG_m$.
-We note that the right hand side may indeed be viewed as a stack over $B\GG_m$, arising from the weight $-1$ action of $\GG_m$ by homothety on the fibers.
-This is the $\GG_m$ action which will be compatible with the grading on the dual numbers $k[\epsilon]$ (which appears in Proposition \ref{identifyingthezerocircle}) such that $\epsilon$ is of weight one.
-In particular, since $\formalgroup$ is a one dimensional formal group, it follows that the associated graded is none other than
+We note that the right-hand side may indeed be viewed as a stack over $B\GG_m$, arising from the weight $-1$ action of $\GG_m$ by homothety on the fibers.
+This is the $\GG_m$-action which will be compatible with the grading on the dual numbers $k[\epsilon]$ (which appears in Construction~\ref{construction of filtered zero sphere}) such that $\epsilon$ is of weight~$1$.
+In particular, since $\formalgroup$ is an $n$-dimensional formal group, it follows that the associated graded is none other than

-the graded symmetric algebra on the graded $k$-module $M(1)$ which is $M$ concentrated in weight $1$.
-Putting this all together we see that at the level of filtered objects, there is an equivalence
+the graded symmetric algebra on the graded $k$-module $M(1)$, which is $M$ concentrated in weight $1$.